 SNAP-ChIP is directly compatible with both native and crosslinked approaches though the former is recommended.
-Crosslinking can impact antibody specificity and enrichment because crosslinked chromatin becomes more sticky and susceptible to epitope masking.
-In our experience signal-to-noise ratios are often decreased in crosslinked samples compared to native ChIP.
+Crosslinking can impact antibody specificity and enrichment because crosslinked chromatin becomes stickier and more susceptible to epitope masking.

+In our experience, signal-to-noise ratios are often decreased in crosslinked samples compared to native ChIP.